Lady Mary Pelham (1816 ship)

 Lady Mary Pelham was a brig launched in 1816 that initially worked as a Falmouth packet.
 After her modification to a barque she became part of the South Australia Company's fleet of 1836.
 She later served as a whaler and transport between Van Diemen's Land and Portland, Victoria.
 She was wrecked in 1849.

 The first 20 years

 Lady Mary Pelham first appeared in Lloyd's Register with Hay as master and owner, and trade Falmouth packet.
 Her first captain, James Hay, took charge of her on 10 February 1816.

 Henry Cary, R.N., became master on 5 January 1821.

-From 1822 under Anselm Hatch, she carried Irish migrants to New York City.
+In 1822, under Anselm Hatch, Lady Mary Pelham carried Irish migrants to New York City.

+In 1826, the Packet Service opened a new service to Vera Cruz and Tampico, via Jamaica, and back to Falmouth via Havana.
+Lady Mary Pelham proved the route during October 1826 to January 1827.
+The Packet Service found the route profitable due to carrying bullion for the Mexican treasury, and mercury to Mexico for processing gold ore.

 Lady Mary Pelham sailed from Rio de Janeiro on 5 December 1832 direct for Britain.
 She was carrying 800,000 dollars transhipped from HMS Clio.
 Clio had received the money, which was for merchants' account, from HMS Samarang, which had brought it from Peru.
 Lady Mary Pelham arrived in Britain around 8 February 1833.